beakerbrowser/homebase/README.md

 ### Port setup (EACCES error)

-For `homebase` to work correctly, you need to be able to access port 80 (http), 443 (https), and 3282 (dat).
+For `homebase` to work correctly, you need to be able to access port 80 (http), 443 (https), and 3282 (hyperdrive).
 Your firewall should be configured to allow traffic on those ports.

 If you get an EACCES error on startup, you either have a process using the port already, or you lack permission to use the port.
 Try `lsof -i tcp:80` or `lsof -i tcp:443` to see if there are any processes bound to the ports you need.